microsoftgraph/aspnetcore-webhooks-sample/README.md

 - Use the access token to [create a subscription](https://docs.microsoft.com/graph/api/subscription-post-subscriptions) to a resource.
 - Send back a validation token to confirm the notification URL.
 - Listen for notifications from Microsoft Graph and respond with a 202 status code.
-- Request more information about changed resources using data in the notification or decrypts the resource data provided with the notification if any has been provided.
+- Request more information about changed resources using data in the notification if no data is provided with the notification.
+- Decrypts the resource data provided with the notification if any has been provided with the notification.

 ## Using the Microsoft Graph Webhooks Sample